jiyong-park/jiyong-park.github.io/_pages/research.md

 	6. Kim, J., **Park, J.**, and Lee, J. “Gender-Blind or Gender-Biased?
 Gender Gap and Project Development Stage in Crowdfunding,” work in progress

 3. Business Value of IS/IT
-	1. **Park, J.** and Han, K. “Return on Cloud Computing Investment: The Role of Environmental Uncertainty,” work in progress
-	2. Bae, E. and **Park, J.** “Data (Center) Economy: Performance Implications of Data Center Proximity in Developing Economies,” work in progress
-	3. Han, K., Koh, B., Nault, B., and **Park, J.** “Using Labor as a Measure of Transaction Costs to Assess the Impact of Information Technology,” in preparation for submission

-* 3.1 Business Analytics
 	1. **Park, J.**, Kim, J., Cho, D., and Lee, B. “Pitching in Character: The Role of Video Pitch’s Personality Style in Online Crowdfunding,” under revision for 3rd round review at *MIS Quarterly*
+	2. **Park, J.** and Han, K. “Return on Cloud Computing Investment: The Role of Environmental Uncertainty,” work in progress
-	2. **Park, J.** “Optimal Curriculum Design of Online Business Education: A Learning Analytics Approach,” work in progress
+	3. **Park, J.** “Optimal Curriculum Design of Online Business Education: A Learning Analytics Approach,” work in progress

-* 3.2 E-Business Strategies
+	4. Bae, E. and **Park, J.** “Data (Center) Economy: Performance Implications of Data Center Proximity in Developing Economies,” work in progress
+	5. Han, K., Koh, B., Nault, B., and **Park, J.** “Using Labor as a Measure of Transaction Costs to Assess the Impact of Information Technology,” in preparation for submission
-	1. Shin, W., **Park, J.**, and Kim, H. "Turning Lemons into Lemonade: Fear Appeal and Online Shopping During Disasters and Afterward,” submitted
+	6. Shin, W., **Park, J.**, and Kim, H. "Turning Lemons into Lemonade: Fear Appeal and Online Shopping During Disasters and Afterward,” submitted
-	2. Kim, K., **Park, J.**, and Kim, H. "How Much Do You Rely on AI?
+	7. Kim, K., **Park, J.**, and Kim, H. "How Much Do You Rely on AI?
 AI-Based Quality Management in the Gig Economy,” work in progress
 <p></p>